athornton/go-it-mostly-doesnt-suck/talk.rst

 No optional arguments.

 - Pointer arguments, and ``nil`` acting as "no argument," is the common idiom, but feels gross.

+.. [*] Yes, I am aware this is like saying "ATM Machine".

 ----